-The Center for Youth Policy & Law (CYP&L) at the University of Maine School of Law was established in June 2017 with a grant from the John T. Gorman Foundation to support Youth Justice Clinic students and faculty in their policy work.
-Through ongoing coordination of and collaboration with partners and stakeholders, the Center for Youth Policy & Law works to advance efforts to reduce harm to and increase positive outcomes for current and former system-involved Maine youth and emerging adults.
-In this coordinating role, the Center provides the platform for the practitioner work group, a core group of youth justice professionals and advocates who work to identify and examine youth justice policies, programs, and practices designed to reduce inappropriate detention and confinement and increase fairness in the justice system.
-The Center is also the Maine member of the National Juvenile Justice Network.
+The Center for Youth Policy & Law (CYP&L) at the University of Maine School of Law was established in June 2017 with support from the John T. Gorman Foundation.
+This initiative aids Youth Justice Clinic students and faculty in their policy endeavors.
+By fostering collaboration with partners and stakeholders, the Center strives to reduce harm and enhance outcomes for Maine’s current and former system-involved youth and emerging adults.
+In its coordinating role, the Center serves as a platform for the practitioner work group—a dedicated team of youth justice professionals and advocates focused on evaluating youth justice policies, programs, and practices.
+Their goal is to minimize inappropriate detention and confinement while promoting fairness in the justice system.
+Additionally, the Center represents Maine in the National Youth Justice Network.

 Community Reintegration Collaboration